tianhaoz95/photochat/photochatapp/README.md

 ### Upgrade a dependency

 To upgrade a dependency, change the exact version number in `pubspec.yaml` and then run `flutter pub get` to install the upgraded version.

+To upgrade all dependencies, use `flutter pub upgrade`.
+Note that, as some Flutter package has not yet reach a stable state, doing so can result in crashes.

 ## Automation